trustoverip/tswg-keri-specification/spec/spec.md

 #### Merkle Tree root digest seal

-The value of this seal's `d` field is root of a Merkle tree of digests of external data.
+The value of this seal's `rd` field is root of a Merkle tree of digests of external data.
 This enables a compact commitment to a large number of data items.
 A Merkle tree is constructed so that an inclusion proof of a given digest in the tree does not require disclosure of the whole tree.
 The JSON version is shown.
 There is also a native CESR version of the seal.

 ```json
 {